-32.2 Guarantees
+30.2 Guarantees

-As at 31 December 2022, there were outstanding bank guarantees of Baht 1,562 million (2021: Baht 2,007 million) which have been issued by banks on behalf of the Company and consortium, in respect of certain performance bonds as required in the ordinary course of its business.
-These included letters of guarantee amounting to Baht 1,560 million (2021: Baht 2,005 million) to guarantee contractual performance and Baht 2 million (2021: Baht 2 million) to guarantee payments due to creditors.
+As at 31 December 2023, there were outstanding bank guarantees of Baht 1,427 million (2022: Baht 1,562 million) which have been issued by banks on behalf of the Company and consortium, in respect of certain performance bonds as required in the ordinary course of its business.
+These included letters of guarantee amounting to Baht 1,425 million (2022: Baht 1,560 million) to guarantee contractual performance and Baht 2 million (2022: Baht 2 million) to guarantee payments due to creditors.

-32.3 Litigation
+30.3 Litigation

-The Company was sued for fines in a lawsuit case brought by the government claiming damages for a breach of contract because the Company failed to complete work.
-At present, the case is being considered by the supreme Court.
-However, the Company has recorded provision for the contingent liabilities amount of Baht 77 million which the management believes that it is sufficient in the current situation.
+The Company was sued for fines in a lawsuit case brought by the government unit claiming damages for a breach of contract because the Company failed to complete work.